SmartBear/tcpbench/README.md

 * `--prediction` - the number of test cycles we want to generate predictions for
 * `--rtptorrent` - the path to the RTPTorrent project directory
 * `--engine` - the name of the class interacting with the TCP engine (`implements com.smartbear.tcpbench.TcpEngine`)

+Once all the APFD CSVs have been generated, a box plot is generated for each project, comparing the APFD of each algorithm.

 ## Adding new TCP algorithm